 It’s well worth the extra time it takes, and if you’re anything like me in the kitchen, you might even think it’s fun.
 Just saying.

-I’ve been told my turkey, which always takes a bath in the Best Turkey Brine Recipe Ever, is the best by everyone who has ever tasted it.
-So there you go.
+I've been told my turkey, which always takes a bath in this turkey brine, is the best by everyone who has ever tasted it.

 Ingredients